-Professor Brixey has exhibited his art, design, performance and media technology internationally.
+Brixey has exhibited his art, design, performance and media technology works around the world.
 He also publishes in these areas and lectures widely on emerging issues relating to contemporary arts, culture, media technology and higher education.

-Professor Brixey is an executive member of the Sensorium: Digital Arts and Technology Research centre based in the School of the Arts, Media, Performance & Design at York, and creative director of the Seattle-based Center for New Cinema.
-He has served as chair of the New and Virtual Media Directorate for the Canadian Foundation for Innovation, and is currently a member of the International Scientific Advisory Board for GRAND (Graphics, Animation and New Media), a National Research Council of Canada Network Centre of Excellence.
+Brixey is an executive member of the Sensorium: Digital Arts and Technology Research centre in the Faculty of Fine Arts at York and creative director of the Seattle-based Center for New Cinema.
+He has served as chair of the New and Virtual Media Directorate for the Canadian Foundation for Innovation, and currently sits on the International Scientific Advisory Board for GRAND (Graphics, Animation and New Media), a National Research Council of Canada Network Centre of Excellence.